Jonah Heim Player Props: Rangers vs. Tigers

 Jonah Heim At The Plate

-- Heim has 72 hits, which is tops among Texas hitters this season, while batting .286 with 29 extra-base hits.

-- Among qualified hitters, he ranks 26th in batting average, while his on-base percentage ranks 67th and he is 29th in slugging.
+- Among qualified batters in MLB play, his batting average ranks 27th, his on-base percentage ranks 66th, and he is 34th in the league in slugging.

-- In 73.1% of his 67 games this season, Heim has picked up at least one hit.
-He's also had 21 multi-hit games.
+- Heim will look to extend his four-game hitting streak.
+He's batting .333 with two homers in his last outings.

-- Heim has had at least one RBI in 46.3% of his games this year (31 of 67), with more than one RBI 13 times (19.4%).
-He has also been responsible for three or more of his team's runs in eight contests.
+- Heim has driven in a run in 31 games this season (45.6%), including 13 games with more than one RBI (19.1%).
+He has also driven home three or more of his team's runs in eight contests.

-- He has scored in 43.3% of his games this year, with two or more runs scored in 13.4%.
+- He has scored in 29 games this season (42.6%), including multiple runs in nine games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.